v1kko/daetools/trunk/daetools-package/daetools/docs/pyDAE_user_guide.rst

 OnCondition actions
 -------------------
-The function :py:meth:`~pyCore.daeModel.ON_CONDITION` can be used to define actions to be performed when a specified conditon is satisfied.
+The function :py:meth:`~pyCore.daeModel.ON_CONDITION` can be used to define actions to be performed when a specified condition is satisfied.
 The available actions include:

 * Changing the active state in specified State Transition Networks (argument ``switchToStates``)
-* Re-assigning or re-ininitializing specified variables (argument ``setVariableValues``)
+* Re-assigning or re-ininitialising specified variables (argument ``setVariableValues``)
-* Triggerring an event on specified event ports (argument ``triggerEvents``)
+* Triggering an event on the specified event ports (argument ``triggerEvents``)
 * Executing user-defined actions (argument ``userDefinedActions``)

 .. note:: OnCondition actions can be added to models or to states in State Transition Networks